VirajVikum/VirajVikum/README.md

 - 🔭 I’m currently working on [call-center-System](https://github.com/achinthau/ausochub1.0)

-- :technologist: I love using Software as a solution for every `Problem`.
+- :technologist: I love to use Software as a solution for every Problem.

 - :nerd_face: Always `learning new things`.